carmencchow/cyclistic_casestudy/README.md

 * Average distance: 5.39 kilometres
 * Average speed on a classic bike: 12.17m/s

-Based on the differences in these metrics, we can confidently conclude that annual members are people who use Cyclistic bikes to travel to and from work, while casual riders are tourists use bikes leisurely to sightsee or visit tourist attractions during the day.
+Based on the differences in user ride pattersn in these metrics, we can conclude that annual members are people who use Cyclistic bikes to travel to and from work, while casual riders are tourists use bikes leisurely to sightsee or visit tourist attractions during the day.

 Tableau
 Google Slides